 Concentrate on making sure they are short or simple enough in duration that you won’t quit until they are accomplished.
 Make sure once you know what they are, you write them down.
 It won’t do you any good if you forget what you wanted to do.

-Follow me on my Facebook Business page to get tips on helping lead a life full of gratitude and setting goals for personal and business success.
+Additionally, I would love it if you followed me on my Facebook Business Page.
+On the page you will get tips on helping lead a life full of gratitude and setting goals for personal and business success.